GoogleChromeLabs/chromeos_smart_card_connector/docs/updating-pcsc-lite.md

-* Potentially, adjustments in our code or in the building scripts might be required after updating to new versions (note that we don't run the daemon verbatim, but instead port it under the Native Client technology to run inside the JavaScript-based App);
+* Potentially, adjustments in our code or in the building scripts might be required after updating to new versions (note that we don't run the daemon verbatim, but instead port it under the Emscripten technology to run inside the JavaScript-based App);
 * We can test the daemon version and assure its quality on ChromeOS.